jrpotter/notebook/notes/networking/hardware.md

 ---
 title: Network Devices
 TARGET DECK: Obsidian::STEM
-FILE TAGS: networking::devices
+FILE TAGS: networking::hardware
 tags:
-  - devices
+  - hardware
   - networking
 ---

 ## Overview

+A **network interface** is the point of interconnection between a computer and a network.
+It can be physical or virtual.
 A device with multiple network interfaces is said to be **multihomed**.

 %%ANKI
 Basic